stadlar/IST-FUT-FMTH/docs/ÍST TS 312_2022 Currency Exchange Rates.md

 The sources returned by the bank can vary based on implementations, but at least two types should be expected.

-1. General (Bank exchange rate) should be returned by all banks.
+1. General (Bank exchange rate, ic. *almennt gengi*) should be returned by all banks.
-2. Notes (Banknote exchange rate) is optional but the name is standard.
+2. Notes (Banknote exchange rate, ic. *seðlagengi*) is optional but the name is standard.

+Other source types are expected to be handled by consumers of the services, with only those mentioned given standardized names as part of ÍST {{spec_id}}.

 # Bibliography {.unnumbered}
 \